 A distinct intellectual or artistic creation, which can be expressed in the form of one or more audio recordings.
 While a 'Work' in MusicBrainz is usually musical in nature, it is not necessarily so.
-For example, a work could be a novel, play, poem or essay, later recorded as an oratory or audiobook.
-"Blinded by the Light" by "Manfred Mann's Earth Band" is a recording of the work id 7a757d97-da2a-3751-8d32-94d471de2eeb "Blinded by the Light" written by Bruce Springsteen.
+A work could also be a novel, play, poem or essay, later recorded as an oratory or audiobook.
+For example, the song "Blinded by the Light" written by Bruce Springsteen has been recorded well over 100 times.